Tiffany-Bergett/Data_projects_TripleTen/Vacation Rental Market/README.md

 ### Description:
 - 17 page spreadsheet
 - Includes raw data (Hidden), processed data, data analysis, pivot tables, and a bar chart.
-- Purpose was to determine what types of properties should be targeted for the vacation rental market, in the Manhattan borough of New York City based on available AirBnB data.

 ### Assumptions:
 - Airbnb rentals are equivalent to the general vacation rental statistics.